Duke University Libraries and the Duke Learning Innovation can assist you as you plan your course:

 Make a multimedia project

-- Use the CIT instructional technology multimedia computer lab in Bostock Library to create multimedia projects or materials.
+- Use the Duke Learning Innovation instructional technology multimedia computer lab in Bostock Library to create multimedia projects or materials.

-- Consult with CIT staff about what to expect from multimedia assignments before assigning them.
+- Consult with Duke Learning Innovation staff about what to expect from multimedia assignments before assigning them.

 - Encourage your students to use appropriate labs, such as the Multimedia Project Studio in Lilly Library on East Campus or in Bostock Library on West Campus.